 Gallbladder Pain Relief in Omaha

 Your gallbladder is a small organ located underneath the liver.
-It is responsible for helping the body digest and absorb energy.
-The gallbladder assists by storing bile, produced by the liver, which can break down fat into usable vitamins and nutrients.
+It is responsible for helping the body digest food.
+The gallbladder stores bile which is produced by the liver.
+The bile breaks down fats found in your food into usable vitamins and nutrients.

 A healthy gallbladder results in proper digestive process and nutrient absorption.
-However, when the gallbladder is not functioning properly, whether there is a blockage or not, abdominal pain will appear.
+When the gallbladder is not functioning properly, abdominal pain usually appears.

 Here at Diamond Chiropractic, Dr. Nilles uses Zone Technique to pinpoint the cause for improper gallbladder function.
 Based on his findings, he focuses on several zones of the body connected to the gallbladder, working to bring it back to proper working order.